Fyllee/fyllee/README.md

 - `contrast`: Set to a number to apply a contrast filter.
 The number must be between -1 and 1.
 - `greyscale`: Set to `"true"` if you want to greyscale the image.
 - `opacity`: Set to a number to apply a contrast filter.
 The number must be between 0 and 1.
+- `opaque`: Set to `"true"` if you want to make the image opaque.
+- `sepia`: Set to `"true"` if you want to apply a sepia filter to the image.
 - `pixelate`: Set to an integer to pixelate the image.
 The integer must be between 0 and 10.000.
 - `height`: Set to an integer to define the height of the image.
 You can't set an integer greater than the actual height.
 - `width`: Set to an integer to define the width of the image.
 You can't set an integer greater than the actual width.
+- `rotate`: Set to an integer to define the rotation of the image.
+The integer must be between -360 and 360.
 **Response:** `200 OK`
 The image

-ℹ️ There is also a shortcut for this route, which is not subject to versionning: `/content/:id`. ℹ️ All query parameters are optional. ℹ️ If you set only the height *or* the width, the image will be scaled accordingly to keep its ratio.
+ℹ️ There is also a shortcut for this route, which is not subject to versionning: `/content/:id`. ℹ️ All query parameters are optional.
+If none are set, the raw image will be returned ℹ️ If you set only the height *or* the width, the image will be scaled accordingly to keep its ratio.
 </details>